-Information Technology Survey
+2020 Information Technology Survey

-The Judicial Branch Information Technology Survey is a tool used to evaluate the importance of emerging technologies and to evaluate, at a statewide level, the quality of services provided by the Court Information Technology Program.
-The survey is sent to all Supreme Court Justices and staff, the Clerk of the Supreme Office, District Court Judges and staff, Water Court users, Court of Limited Jurisdiction Judges and Clerks, Clerks of the District Court, Juvenile Probation Offices, the Law Library, the Office of Court Administrator employees, and Pre-Trial Assessment users.
+The Judicial Branch Information Technology Survey is a tool used to evaluate the importance of emerging technologies and to evaluate, at a statewide level, the quality of services provided by the Court Technology Program.
+The survey is sent to all Supreme Court Justices, the Clerk of the Supreme Court, District Court Judges, Chief Water Judge, Court of Limited Jurisdiction Judges, Courts of Limited Jurisdiction Clerks, Chief Probation Officers, Clerks of the District Court, and managers of the Law Library and Office of Court Administrator.

-In October 2023, the Court Technology Survey was sent to 1,149 recipients.
-486 recipients responded to the survey, a 42% response rate.
+In September 2020, the Court Technology Survey was sent to 1,096 recipients, we received 493 replies, a 45% response rate.